peterhinch/micropython-async/v3/docs/TUTORIAL.md

 asyncio.run(timer_test(20))
 ```

-This currently confers no benefit over `await asyncio.sleep_ms()`, however if
+With standard `asyncio` this confers no benefit over `await asyncio.sleep_ms()`.
-`asyncio` implements fast I/O scheduling it will be capable of more precise
-timing.
-This is because I/O will be tested on every scheduler call.
-Currently
-it is polled once per complete pass, i.e. when all other pending tasks have run
+This is because, when an I/O event occurs, the waiting task is put on a queue
+awaiting execution.
+If other tasks are ready at that time, they will be executed
-in round-robin fashion.
+firs in round-robin sequence.
+This repository includes
+[asynco_alt](./ASYNCIO_ALT.md): an unofficial version which assigns I/O tasks a
+higher priority.
+If this is used in typical applications the timer accuracy is
+substantially improved.

 It is possible to use I/O scheduling to associate an event with a callback.
 This is more efficient than a polling loop because the task doing the polling